Andrew Kipe is helping redefine the Louisville Orchestra in its 80th year

 As the Louisville Orchestra enters its 80th season, Executive Director and Jeffersontown resident Andrew Kipe is helping the organization engage with the community and redefine what it means to be an orchestra in the 21st century.

-Kipe took the helm of the orchestra in November 2013, after the organization had filed bankruptcy and was in the midst of a labor dispute.
+Kipe took the helm of the orchestra in November 2013, after the organization had filed chapter 7 bankruptcy with the help of a bankruptcy attorney and was in the midst of a labor dispute.
 He was quickly targeted as an ideal candidate for the role by the recruiting committee, who knew he had dealt with a similar situation with the Phoenix Symphony.